 Some conditions - like a heart attack, congenital heart problems or simply aging - can cause the heart to beat irregularly.
 When this irregularity occurs, a pacemaker can be used to help control the pace and rhythm of your heart beat, restoring it to its normal pattern.
 This helps patients feel better and reduces the risk of developing heart failure in the future.
 However, traditional pacemakers require limits to certain activities and may lead to complications, such as infections.
 Now, a new device - called the Micra - offers the same lifesaving support with fewer complications.

-The heart specialists at SSM Health Saint Louis University Hospital and SSM Health St. Mary’s Hospital - Madison are proud to be the among first to offer this technology.
+The heart specialists at SSM Health Saint Louis University Hospital, SSM Health St. Mary’s Hospital - Madison, and SSM Health St. Anthony Hospital - Oklahoma City are proud to be the among first to offer this technology.
 If you have been diagnosed with a heart rhythm problem, schedule an appointment today to learn if this is an option for you.
 We offer the most advanced, comprehensive cardiac care available so you can be certain you are getting the best care possible.

 What is the Micra?